Inspired by Patrick McKenzie, I decided to write a “year in review” article.

-- We will reduce the effort we put into TechYourChance considerably.
+- I will reduce the effort we put into TechYourChance considerably.

-- We will reduce the effort we put into other activities.
+- I will reduce the effort invested in other activities.

-Clearly we don’t want to burn out.
-Therefore, the choice is between reducing our involvement with TechYourChance, or reducing the effort we put into other activities.
+Clearly I don’t want to burn out.
+Therefore, the choice is between reducing involvement with TechYourChance, or reducing the effort I put into other activities.
 I would definitely choose the later, but it will not be possible unless TechYourChance brings some compensating income.
 It is as simple as that.

 Do not worry – we are probably not going to place ads on the site.
 Ads will be a distraction to our readers, and, anyway, we don’t have enough traffic in order to generate any considerable revenue.
 Currently, the primary idea for monetization is a premium content.